JosefNemec/Playnite/doc/tutorials/themes/various.md

 | Activation sound | activation | `.wav`, `.mp3` |
 | Background sound/music | background | `.wma`, `.mp3` |

-All audio files must be stored in `audio` sub-directory and have 44.1 kHz sampling rate.

 Adding additional information to views
 ---------------------